-And let go of all things I had gotten too tired to carry.
+Better yet, I let go of all the things I had gotten too tired to carry.

 What a relief to shrug off that dead weight!
-You can cover more distance when not under the duress of caring about what others expect.
+More distance can be covered when not under the duress of others’ expectations.
 I tiptoed towards 40 armed with a fresh perspective, wild curiosity, and multiple reserves of energy.
-It feels much better to measure success by a set of metrics that don’t include age, net worth, hip-to-waist ratio, number of Twitter followers, or someone else’s progress.
+It feels much better to measure success by a set of metrics that don’t include age, net worth, hip-to-waist ratio, number of Twitter or Instagram followers, or someone else’s achievements.